-The purpose of the corporation is to provide the member tribes with the means for action on matters that affect them collectively and individually, to promote tribal sovereignty and to strengthen tribal governments.
+…To provide its member tribes with a united voice and the means for united action on matters that affect them collectively or individually…

 The Inter Tribal Council of Arizona was established in 1952 to provide a united voice for tribal governments located in the State of Arizona to address common issues of concerns.
 On July 9, 1975, the council established a private, non-profit corporation, Inter Tribal Council of Arizona, Inc.(ITCA), under the laws of the State of Arizona to promote Indian self-reliance through public policy development.
 ITCA provides an independent capacity to obtain, analyze and disseminate information vital to Indian community self-development.

 The members of ITCA are the highest elected tribal officials: tribal chairpersons, presidents and governors.
 These representatives are in the best position to have a comprehensive view of the conditions and needs of the Indian communities they represent.
 As a group, the tribal leaders represent governments that have a shared historical experience.
 Consequently, the tribes have a common governmental status as well as similar relationships with federal and state governments.
 ITCA is governed by a Board of Directors composed of: Presidents, First Vice President, Second Vice President, and Secretary/Treasurer.
 The work of ITCA staff and consultants is carried out under the direction and supervision of Maria Dadgar, Executive Director.